-If the individual stays continuously or discontinuously in the country for over 183 days during a period of 365 consecutive days including travel days, bearing in mind that if the 365 days period happens in more than one fiscal year, the individual shall be considered Colombian resident as of the second fiscal year.
+- If the individual stays continuously or discontinuously in the country for over 183 days during a period of 365 consecutive days including travel days, bearing in mind that if the 365 days period happens in more than one fiscal year, the individual shall be considered Colombian resident as of the second fiscal year. - If the individual is fully or partially exempted from income tax or capital gains tax in the foreign country where they reside, because of their diplomatic relation to the Colombian State or to a diplomat of the Colombian State in application of the Vienna Conventions on Diplomatic and Consular Relations.

-Colombian nationals are also deemed as tax residents, without regard to their physical presence, if they fulfill any of the following conditions:
+Colombian nationals are also deemed as tax residents, regardless of where they have their physical presence, if they fulfill any of the following conditions: